These pictures are of Candy who is our

 She has her safe place in the kitchen while I'm at work.

-She enjoys sleeping on her pillow, next to the refrigerator (warm from
+She enjoys sleeping on her pillow, next to the refrigerator (warm from the motor?)

 and in an ex-pen.
-She has food, and water and a potty paper for
+She has food, and water and a potty paper for her convenience.

-She jumps up to greet me as soon as I come home and demands to be
+She jumps up to greet me as soon as I come home and demands to be picked up.

 She is fed only foods that are good for her, no cheese or junk food.